stephandeckers/maui_tab_argument/Readme.txt

-Tabs in dotnet maui have an 'OnAppearing' event which you would expect to be called each time a tab is activated to support initialisation.
-This is not the case and a possible workaround is to initialize data in a static manner and pass arguments using the '<x:Arguments>' construct
+Tabs in dotnet maui have an 'OnAppearing' event which you would expect to be called each time a tab is activated and it would be an ideal candidate to support initialisation.
+This however is not the case and a possible workaround is to initialize data in a static manner and pass arguments using the '<x:Arguments>' construct

 links: